 XMM-Newton Eighteenth Announcement of Opportunity (AO-18)

-Effective 21 August 2018, XMM-Newton observing proposals are solicited in response to the Eighteenth Announcement of Opportunity, AO-18.
+Effective 21 August 2018, XMM-Newton observing proposals were solicited in response to the Eighteenth Announcement of Opportunity, AO-18.

 A letter from ESA's Director of Science, inviting you to participate in the Eighteenth Call for Proposals, is available in electronic form.